Tobacco pouch

 A tobacco pouch is a pouch used to hold tobacco.
 They are often made out of leather, and once were made of sealskin.
 Rolling and pipe tobacco is often sold in a plastic pouch.
 The person who purchases the tobacco, if they own a tobacco pouch, will then transfer the tobacco from the plastic pouch to their leather one.

 History

 Tobacco pouches date back to traditional Japan, and appear in artwork dating back to the 17th century.
 They were also made in Canada in the early 1900s.
 A tobacco pouch is a vital clue in the Sherlock Holmes short story The Adventure of Black Peter.
-Along with boots, tobacco pouches were the one of the first uses of the zip.
+Along with boots, tobacco pouches were one of the first uses of the zip.

 Sir Walter Raleigh, an English explorer and one of the first to popularise tobacco smoking in England, kept a tobacco pouch during his final imprisonment with a Latin inscription: Comes meus fuit in illo miserrimo tempore ("It was my companion at that most miserable time").